NHOrus/srwq-compilation/episode-32.md

 The Boosted Child starts worse when he'd been electrocuted a few minutes before.
 "H-how do you know my name?"

-Oh right.
-I didn't explain that, did I?
+*Oh right.
+I didn't explain that, did I?*

-Anonymous Tue 02 Mar 2010 01:52:58 No.4622221 Report
-This should be interesting...
-Anonymous Tue 02 Mar 2010 01:56:58 No.4622240 Report
-And by interesting, I suspect that one of the two Arados is going to freak out.
-Sciencegar Sciencebolt Tue 02 Mar 2010 02:00:58 No.4622256 Report
+---

 The Soldifat boosts skywards, firing off missiles at those damned artillery mechs as it seeks the black shadow.

 "I wasn't just seeing things, was I?
 That thing was real, it was th-"